Can AI flag disease outbreaks faster than humans? Not quite

 “There’s still a bit of human in the loop,” Madhav said.

 Andrew Beam, a Harvard University epidemiologist, said that scanning online reports for key words can help reveal trends, but the accuracy depends on the quality of the data.
-He also notes that these techniquesaren’t so novel.
+He also notes that these techniques aren’t so novel.

 “There is an art to intelligently scraping web sites,” Beam said.
 “But it’s also Google’s core technology since the 1990s.”